-The BAVA Fall volleyball program is designed for 8-14 year old girls and boys who are interested in learning and playing volleyball.
+The BAVA Fall volleyball program is designed for 8-14 year old girls who are interested in learning and playing volleyball.
 Players must be in middle school or elementary school to participate.
 No prior experience is necessary.

 Practices will begin the first week in September and run through the last week in October.
 All practices and games will be held at the API facility (740 MD Route 3 South, Gambrills, MD 21054.)